mmccoyd/hillside_amoeba_choc14/README.md

 The separation of 6 mm adds 2 mm to the key well 3.8 mm separation for a column of 16 mm PCBs with a 15 degree curve.

-## Status
+## Version status

+-   Alpha.4: Net yet tested.
+Has the larger SOD-123 diodes for hand soldering.
+-   Alpha.3: Used without PCBA by A SadWitch.
+Has the small SOD-323 diodes.
-Works well.
-Alpha.2 was used to build my Hillside Dactyl 50 alpha.2
+-   Alpha.2: I used with PCBA for my Hillside Dactyl 50 alpha.2 and alpha.3.

 ## Images